The Birthday of the Blessed Virgin Mary – Readings

 It is a very mixed group of people, including the very good and the not good at all.
 There are also four women in the list, each of them with a special interest of their own.
 It represents the very diverse history of loyalty and infidelity which was the story of God’s people.
 Jesus, the incarnate Son of God, is truly identified with our world.

 He dwelt among all of us, the good, the bad and indifferent.
-Mary, too, was born into this world and, with her Son, and, though, like him, without sin is fully part of it.
+Mary, too, was born into this world and, like her Son, was without sin—though unlike him, she was fully part of this world.
 The ancestry leads down to Joseph, the “husband of Mary”.
 But it is of Mary that Jesus the Messiah is born.

 There is a choice of texts for the First Reading.
 The first comes from the prophet Micah.
 He has been speaking against the rulers of Israel who are paying dearly for their sinful ways.
 In today’s passage he is speaking of the restoration of Israel through a Messiah.
-Just before today’s passage he speaks against Jerusalem (called Bat-gader) which is under siege by the Assyrians.
-But in today’s passage he contrasts the powerful ruler of Israel under siege with the tiny city and clan of Bethlehem-Ephrathah who are:
+Just before today’s passage he speaks against Jerusalem (called Bat-gader, a symbolic name) which is under siege by the Assyrians.
+But in today’s passage he contrasts the powerful ruler of Israel under siege with the tiny city and clan of Bethlehem-Ephrathah:

 For, from this tiny, insignificant place: